Eyes Wide Shut (1999)

 Barry Lyndon: Bill's mask was modelled after Ryan O'Neal, who played the title character.

 Full Metal Jacket In the scene where Alice leaves Bill's mask on his pillow, a stack of Kubrick's films can be seen on a table.
 Full Metal Jacket is on top.
+Edit

 The answer to who the mysterious 'Red Cloak' is left open to interpretation, or if the orgy scenes at the Somerton mansion (where these scenes were filmed) are merely a dream sequence.
 In this film, director Stanley Kubrick gives clues that are mostly visual rather than in straight dialogue.
 But there are quite a few hints that the Red Cloak leader of the cult is Victor Zeigler himself.